jthuraisamy/SysWhispers2/README.md

 2. In Visual Studio, go to *Project* → *Build Customizations...* and enable MASM.
 3. In the *Solution Explorer*, add the .h and .c/.asm files to the project as header and source files, respectively.
 4. Go to the properties of the ASM file, and set the *Item Type* to *Microsoft Macro Assembler*.
-5. Ensure that the project platform is set to x64.
-32-bit projects are not supported at this time.
+5. Ensure that the project platform matches the one chosen while running `syswhispers2.py` (x64 is the default).

 ## Caveats and Limitations

-- Only 64-bit Windows is supported at this time.
 - System calls from the graphical subsystem (`win32k.sys`) are not supported.
 - Tested on Visual Studio 2019 (v142) with Windows 10 SDK.